Bent Barn Studio

 So, he envisioned it, designed it, and built it.

-Mostly, he showed up and took persistent and consistent action in order to change his idea for a rustic suburban Barn from ethereal idea to real thing.
+Mostly, he showed up and took persistent and consistent action in order to change his idea for a rustic suburban barn into real thing.

-He would ask, “How could you possibly fail?”
+He would ask me, “How could you possibly fail?”

-So, not long after my dad's passing at the end of 2015, I decided (and my Mom wholeheartedly agreed) the time had come for me to blaze a new trail (again)…
+Not long after my dad's passing in November 2015, I decided it was time to blaze a new trail for myself (again)…

-And the first idea/seed for Bent Barn Studio was planted…
+And that first idea/seed for Bent Barn Studio was planted…